Siddhartha082/CKA---tutorial---2025-/README.md

 - Create a sample pod using the declarative way
 - Inspect the pods

-## Day8 Video: Replicasets and Deployments in Kubernetes:
+## Day8 Replicasets and Deployments in Kubernetes:
-**Status**: Video is live, check out 👉 [Day8](https://github.com/piyushsachdeva/CKA-2024/tree/main/Resources/Day08) 👈 folder for notes and useful links ✅
 - Replication Controller
 - ReplicaSet
 - Deployments
 - How to perform Rolling updates/rollback
 - Scale the deployment

-## Day9 Video: Services in Kubernetes:
+## Day9  Services in Kubernetes:
-**Status**: Video is live, check out 👉 [Day9](https://github.com/piyushsachdeva/CKA-2024/tree/main/Resources/Day09) 👈 folder for notes and useful links ✅
 - What are services in Kubernetes, and why do we need them?
 - Node port, ClusterIP, and LoadBalancer

-## Day 10 Video: Namespaces:
+## Day 10  Namespaces:
-**Status**: Video is live, check out 👉 [Day10](https://github.com/piyushsachdeva/CKA-2024/tree/main/Resources/Day10) 👈 folder for notes and useful links ✅
 - NameSpaces
 - Services and namespaces

-## Day 11 Video: Multi-container Pods
+## Day 11  Multi-container Pods
-**Status**: Video is live, check out 👉 [Day11](https://github.com/piyushsachdeva/CKA-2024/tree/main/Resources/Day11) 👈 folder for notes and useful links ✅
 - What are multi-container pods
 - Multi-container pods pattern - sidecar/init etc
 - Environment variables in Kubernetes

-## Day 12 Video: Daemonset, Cronjob, and job
+## Day 12 Daemonset, Cronjob, and job
-**Status**: Video is live, check out 👉 [Day12](https://github.com/piyushsachdeva/CKA-2024/tree/main/Resources/Day12) 👈 folder for notes and useful links ✅
 - What are Daemonset, cronjobs and Jobs
 - Cron fundamentals with examples

-## Day13 Video: Static Pods
+## Day13 Static Pods
-**Status**: Video is live, check out 👉 [Day13](https://github.com/piyushsachdeva/CKA-2024/tree/main/Resources/Day13) 👈 folder for notes and useful links ✅
 - What are static pods
 - Labels and selectors
 - Manual Scheduling

-## Day14 Video: Taints and Tolerations
+## Day14  Taints and Tolerations
-**Status**: Video is live, check out 👉 [Day14](https://github.com/piyushsachdeva/CKA-2024/tree/main/Resources/Day14) 👈 folder for notes and useful links ✅

-## Day15 Video: Node Affinity
+## Day15  Node Affinity
-**Status**: Video is live, check out 👉 [Day15](https://github.com/piyushsachdeva/CKA-2024/tree/main/Resources/Day15) 👈 folder for notes and useful links ✅

-## Day16 Video: Resource Requests and Limits
+## Day16 V Resource Requests and Limits
-**Status**: Video is live, check out 👉 [Day16](https://github.com/piyushsachdeva/CKA-2024/tree/main/Resources/Day16) 👈 folder for notes and useful links ✅

-## Day17 Video: Autoscaling in Kubernetes
+## Day17 Autoscaling in Kubernetes
-**Status**: Video is live, check out 👉 [Day17](https://github.com/piyushsachdeva/CKA-2024/tree/main/Resources/Day17) 👈 folder for notes and useful links ✅

 - Horizontal VS Vertical Autoscaling
 - HPA, VPA, Cluster autoscaling, NAP
 - Metrics server

-## Day18 Video: Probes in Kubernetes
+## Day18  Probes in Kubernetes
-**Status**: Video is live, check out 👉 [Day18](https://github.com/piyushsachdeva/CKA-2024/tree/main/Resources/Day18) 👈 folder for notes and useful links ✅
 - Liveness VS Readiness Probes
 - HTTP/TCP/Command-based health checks

-## Day19 Video: Config maps and Secrets
+## Day19  Config maps and Secrets
-**Status**: Video is live, check out 👉 [Day19](https://github.com/piyushsachdeva/CKA-2024/tree/main/Resources/Day19) 👈 folder for notes and useful links ✅
 - concept and demo

-## Day 20 Video: How SSL/TLS works
+## Day 20 : How SSL/TLS works
-**Status**: Video is live, check out 👉 [Day20](https://github.com/piyushsachdeva/CKA-2024/tree/main/Resources/Day20) 👈 folder for notes and useful links ✅

 - Symmetric VS Asymmetric encryption
 - SSL certificates and Certificate Authority

-## Day 21 Video: TLS in Kubernetes
+## Day 21  TLS in Kubernetes
-**Status**: Video is live, check out 👉 [Day21](https://github.com/piyushsachdeva/CKA-2024/tree/main/Resources/Day21) 👈 folder for notes and useful links ✅
 - How TLS works in Kubernetes
 - Why we need TLS in Kubernetes
 - Private key and public certificates

-## Day 22 Video: Authorization in Kubernetes
+## Day 22  Authorization in Kubernetes
-**Status**: Video is live, check out 👉 [Day22](https://github.com/piyushsachdeva/CKA-2024/tree/main/Resources/Day22) 👈 folder for notes and useful links ✅
 - Authorization VS Authentication
 - Authorization types, ABAC, RBAC, Node, Webhook
 - Kubeconfig

-## Day 23 Video: Role-based access control (RBAC)
+## Day  Role-based access control (RBAC)
-**Status**: Video is live, check out 👉 [Day23](https://github.com/piyushsachdeva/CKA-2024/tree/main/Resources/Day23) 👈 folder for notes and useful links ✅
 - Role and role binding
 - Generate and approve the certificate
 - grant access to the user

-## Day 24 Video: Cluster role and cluster role binding
+## Day 24 Cluster role and cluster role binding
-**Status**: Video is live, check out 👉 [Day24](https://github.com/piyushsachdeva/CKA-2024/tree/main/Resources/Day24) 👈 folder for notes and useful links ✅

 - concept and demo

-## Day 25 Video: Service Account
+## Day 25  Service Account
-**Status**: Video is live, check out 👉 [Day25](https://github.com/piyushsachdeva/CKA-2024/tree/main/Resources/Day25) 👈 folder for notes and useful links ✅

 - What are service accounts, and why do we use them?
 - Create a service account and grant access to it

-## Day26 Video: Network Policies
+## Day26  Network Policies
-**Status**: Video is live, check out 👉 [Day26](https://github.com/piyushsachdeva/CKA-2024/tree/main/Resources/Day26) 👈 folder for notes and useful links ✅

 - Network policy concept
 - CNI installation
 - enforce network policy by creating the object

-## Day27 Video: Use Kubeadm to install a Kubernetes cluster
+## Day27  Use Kubeadm to install a Kubernetes cluster
-**Status**: Video is live, check out 👉 [Day27](https://github.com/piyushsachdeva/CKA-2024/tree/main/Resources/Day27) 👈 folder for notes and useful links ✅

 - Provision underlying infrastructure to deploy a Kubernetes cluster
 - Setup Master Node to deploy Kubernetes components
 - Setup multiple worker nodes and join the master node

-## Day28 Video: Docker storage fundamentals
+## Day28  Docker storage fundamentals
-**Status**: Video is live, check out 👉 [Day28](https://github.com/piyushsachdeva/CKA-2024/tree/main/Resources/Day28) 👈 folder for notes and useful links ✅

 - Why do we need storage in docker containers
 - persistent docker storage

-## Day29 Video: Storage in Kubernetes
+## Day29  Storage in Kubernetes
 - How storage works in Kubernetes
 - hostpath volumes in Kubernetes
 - Persistent volumes and Persistent volume claims
 - Volume modes, Access modes, and reclaim policies for volumes
 - Storage classes and provisions

-## Day30 Video: How does DNS work?
+## Day30  How does DNS work?
 - What happens when you type a website address in your browser
 - different components involved in DNS
 - End-to-end flow
 - Important files and resources

-## Day31 Video: DNS in kubernetes
+## Day31  DNS in kubernetes
 - How DNS works in Kubernetes
 - Core-DNS

-## Day32 Video: Kubernetes Networking
+## Day32  Kubernetes Networking
 - CNI , Network Add-on
 - Containerd vs runc , container runtime

-## Day 33 Video: Ingress controller and Ingress resources
+## Day 33  Ingress controller and Ingress resources

-## Day 34 Video: Perform a version upgrade on a Kubernetes cluster using Kubeadm
+## Day 34 Perform a version upgrade on a Kubernetes cluster using Kubeadm

-## Day 35 Video: Implement etcd backup and restore
+## Day 35  Implement etcd backup and restore

-## Day 36 Video: Monitoring, Logging and Alerting
+## Day 36  Monitoring, Logging and Alerting
 - Monitor Cluster components, Evaluate cluster and node logging
 - Understand how to monitor applications, metric server
 - Manage container stdout & stderr logs

-## Day 37 Video: Troubleshoot application failure
+## Day 37  Troubleshoot application failure

-## Day 38 Video: Troubleshoot cluster component failure
+## Day 38  Troubleshoot cluster component failure

-## Day 39 Video: Network Troubleshooting
+## Day 39  Network Troubleshooting
  - Worker node failure
  - cordon, uncordon and drain (maintenance)\

-## Day 40 Video: JSONPath, advance kubectl commands
+## Day 40 JSONPath, advance kubectl commands
 - JSON for beginners
 - JSON v/s YAML
 - JSONPATH basics